nwong25/RecipeQuote/README.md

 See how much it'll cost you before committing to a recipe!

 An early stage prototype of an application that will estimate the initial cost of ingredients for recipes.
 This is still a work in progress.
-Plans to switch out recipe API and integrate a search engine for more accurate matching.

-#To run the application
+# To run the application
 -npm install
 -npm run seed
 -npm start

+# Future Improvements
+1) Switch out recipe API and integrate a search engine and natural language parser for more accurate matching